taylorbf/mcluhan-js/README.md

 `a.a = a.read("Hello world")`

+### Text-To-Speech

+We offer a built-in text-to-speech system.

+`say("Bonjour")`

+This is not a property of a Wall; it is only one voice and is envoked by a global `say` method.

 ### Pixelated Video Stream

 Start a pixelated, black-and-white, low-frame rate video stream from the performer.
 Data is sent as a binary list (011100etc...) where each digit denotes if a pixel in the video is black or white.